PascualMeritaTorres/Deep-Learning-Music-Recommendation-System/README.md

 git clone https://github.com/PascualMeritaTorres/Deep-Learning-Music-Recommendation-System.git
 ```

-**2)**: This project can be subdivided into 2 parts, namely data preprocessing which is done inside the Data-Creation-And-Preprocessing, and the training of the machine learning models, which is done inside the CRNN-Model and Short-ChunkCNNRes-Model folders.
+**2)**: This project can be subdivided into 2 parts, namely data preprocessing which is done inside the Data_Creation_And_Preprocessing, and the training of the machine learning models, which is done inside the CRNN_Model and Short_ChunkCNNRes_Model folders.

 Therefore, to facilitate package versions you must create 3 different environments, for executing commands inside each of the folders.

 Create a conda environment and install all the required packages for the CRNN machine learning model:

     ```
-    cd CRNN-Model
+    cd CRNN_Model
     conda env create -f environment.yml -n YOUR_ENV_NAME
     ```

 Create a conda environment and install all the required packages for the Short-ChunkCNNRes machine learning model:

     ```
-    cd Short-ChunkCNNRes-Model
+    cd Short_ChunkCNNRes_Model
     conda env create -f environment.yml -n YOUR_ENV_NAME
     ```

 Create a pip virtual environment and install all the packages for data preprocessing:

     ```
-    cd Dataset-Creation-And-Preprocessing
+    cd Dataset_Creation_And_Preprocessing
     pip install virtualenv
     virtualenv YOUR_ENV_NAME
     source YOUR_ENV_NAME/bin/activate